 Clusters 1 and 2 (in Table 5) reveal a predominant humanistic aspect of Ikeda’s philosophy.
 Humanism for him is a deeply human way of living that arises from the respect for the dignity of life.
 The correspondent way to make the dignity of life a reality is a theory of human revolution (Ningen kakumei, 人間革命, in Jap.)
 (Ikeda, 1996; Liu, 2010; Nuñez & Goulah, 2021) Ikeda learned “human revolution” from his mentor, Josei Toda (Shiohara, 2022).
 Consequently, Ikeda merged human revolution in education which culminates with “human education” (Ningen kyōiku, 人間教育, in Jap.), his core concept in education.
 Chinese scholars articulate that HE is an “elevated standpoint” to understand the root cause of global crises:

 Ikeda's philosophy emphasizes an altruistic environmental value system that encourages individuals to view the relationship between people and nature from a more elevated standpoint.
-(Zhong et al., 2014)
+(Zhong et al., 2014).

 Consequently, Ikeda’s educational praxis led him to make a profound commitment to transforming education by transforming the way individuals engage with the world (through value creation) and with themselves (in the pursuit of happiness).
 What he defines as "absolute happiness", for instance, is an educationally cultivated ability to "create value on a global scale" (Ikeda, 1996).
 The ability of absolute happiness (Kuo, Kawaguchi, et al., 2021) is practiced by a fully human, and “Ikeda revised and expanded the notion of Ningen kyōiku into a principle, process, and goal of becoming fully human in the truest sense (in and outside school)” (Goulah & Ito, 2012).
 The fully human is one who simultaneously enhances their well-being while expanding the circles of positive influence within society (Cornell, 2020; Goulah, 2020).
 Goulah explains that “for Ikeda, being human is an action, a continual process of being and becoming more ‘fully human’ through a continual process of transformation at the deep interiority of one’s life.”
 (Goulah, 2024).
 Along with this, Nunes points out the dynamism of Ikeda’s praxis as a “multidimensional cosmopolitan dialogue” (Nunes, 2021) in which the learner uses all potential by dialogue as a tool to create concentric circles of influence that revitalize themselves, their surroundings, and society.